BEATING BOOK BANS

 NWAIS v.
 Labrador

-Idaho private schools, libraries, students, and parents are challenging the most extreme book ban in the nation.
+Idaho private schools, libraries, students, and parents challenged the most extreme book ban in the nation and the legislature was forced to roll it back.

 THE IMPACT